haw230/the-anadromi-project/journal.md

 Otherwise pytest won't work.
 Understood makefiles better today. --verbose and --disable-pytest-warnings are useful.
 There are other flags too.
 Got tests to continue after failure.
 Unfortunately, they don't provide enough information.
 Will have to look for another way.
 Wrote a rough intro to GitHub and C9.
 Gotta come back and add screenshots.

 ## Tuesday July 25
 Wrote my own test.
-Works well so far.
-So far, it's written for selection sort but I will make a general template.
-Will finish as many lessons as possible today.
+Works great, tested multiple times.
+Going to implement it for each lesson.
+Template is complete so the rest should be smooth sailing.
+Selection sort almost finished.
 Gonna have to work on some at home or bring my laptop (not sure how to screenshot on these computers).
+Goal for tomorrow and day after is to finish stages 1 and 2.